bhushan619/telegramBotChatManager/README.md

 step 4 : go to http://127.0.0.1:8069/ and wait for message from user

-step 5 : go to telegram and add the Tbay bot https://t.me/[your bot username]
+step 5 : go to telegram and add the Tbay bot https://t.me/[your_bot_username]

 step 6 : send message from bot and receive at http://127.0.0.1:8069/